openhab/openhab-website/blog/2025-12-22-openhab-5-1-release.md

 <img src="/uploads/2025-12-22-openhab-5-1-release/basicui-undef.png" class="img-beside-text-right" alt="Basic UI NULL or UNDEF" />

-Basic UI now allows distinguishing a `NULL` or `UNDEF` state when a switch, slider, colour picker, or colour temperature picker element is used by superimposing a question mark on the control.
+Basic UI now allows distinguishing a `NULL` or `UNDEF` state when a switch, slider, color picker, or color temperature picker element is used by superimposing a question mark on the control.

 <div style="clear:both;"></div>